Connect with us

 Hyde-Smith’s spokesman was less enthusiastic about the new agreement.

 “(Hyde-Smith) remains steadfast in protecting 2nd Amendment rights, supporting law enforcement, and protecting children,” Gallegos said in a statement.
-“Given that, she finds it difficult not to be wary of any agreement being praised by some of the same people who not long ago called for defunding the and easing criminal prosecutions.”
+“Given that, she finds it difficult not to be wary of any agreement being praised by some of the same people who not long ago called for defunding the police and easing criminal prosecutions.”

 The compromise reached by the bipartisan group falls far short of the gun safety measures advocated by many congressional Democrats.
 But those gun safety measures advocated by many congressional Democrats have nothing to do with defunding the police.